abhic137/iroha-intro/README.md

 # iroha-intro
-Hyperledger Iroha getting started with. you will find instructions to run on ubuntu pc as well as on ubuntu pc
+Hyperledger Iroha getting started with. you will find instructions to run on ubuntu pc as well as on ubuntu pc ```Offical Documentation``` : https://iroha.readthedocs.io/en/main/index.html

 ## Creating a Docker Network